odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ```

 It will ask us for the credentials which we have saved while creating the IAM user.
 Use those credentials to authenticate.
-Next, we need to generate a ECR login token for docker.
-This step is best combined with the following step but its good to take a deeper look to see what is going on.
-When you run the following command it generated a token.
+Next, we need to generate an ECR login token for Docker.
+This step is best combined with the following step but it's good to take a deeper look to see what is going on.
+When you run the following command, it generated a token.
 Docker needs that token to push to your repository.

 ```console
 aws ecr get-login-password --region us-east-2
 ```

 We can pipe that token straight into Docker like this.
-Make sure to replace [your account number] with your account number.
+Make sure to replace `[your account number]` with your account number.
 The ARN at the end is the same as the one we used earlier without the name of the repository at the end.

 ```console
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin [your account number].dkr.ecr.us-east-1.amazonaws.com